thegworld/gtx-browser/docs/dbus_mojo_connection_service.md

-UID filtering should be used to ensure only the needed processes are calling the specific D-Bus methods, as processes/applications calling D-Bus APIs are trusted (written and reviewed by Chromium/CrOS teams) and should have a well-known UID to be filtered.
+UID filtering should be used to ensure only the needed processes are calling the specific D-Bus methods, as processes/applications calling D-Bus APIs are trusted (written and reviewed by GTx Browser/CrOS teams) and should have a well-known UID to be filtered.

 UID filtering: Define access permission for each UID in